mlogan914/sdtm-data-pipeline-aws/docs/datadog_integration.md

 # Datadog Integration for AWS Serverless Data Pipeline

-- This document outlines how to integrate [Datadog](https://www.datadoghq.com/) with my AWS-based serverless data pipeline project for monitoring, alerting, and observability.
+- This document outlines how to integrate [Datadog](https://www.datadoghq.com/) with an AWS-based serverless data pipeline project for monitoring, alerting, and observability.

-- The project Github repo is [HERE](https://github.com/mlogan914/sdtm-data-pipeline-aws)
+- The project GitHub repo is [HERE](https://github.com/mlogan914/sdtm-data-pipeline-aws)
 ---

 ## Project Context